Singularity-Coder/Instant-Kotlin/README.md

 ```

 ## Null Stuff
+? means the var can be nullable or null
+!! means u r forcibly saying the comiler that this var is not null even if it is actually null
+?. means safe call operator.
+If var not null then execute this code
-Assigning the null value
+* Assigning the null value
 ```Kotlin
 var value: String?
 value = Nullable
 val message: String? = null
 log(message ?: "")
 ```
-Verify if value is null
+* Verify if value is null
 ```Kotlin
 value?.let {
     val length = value.length